otvorenesudy/otvorenesudy/app/views/static_pages/content/_tos.en.html.md

 The portal Otvorenesudy.sk (hereinafter “portal”) is a non-profit investigative webpage aiming to monitor and analyze information about the judiciary.
 Administrator of the portal is a non-profit organization Transparency International Slovakia
 (hereinafter “administrator”), Samuel Molnár and Pavol Zbell.
 The project Open Courts was created thanks to the support of the Secretariat of
-<%= link_to 'Transparency International', 'http://transparency.org' %>
+<%= link_to 'Transparency International', 'https://transparency.org' %>
-in Berlin and the project <%= link_to 'Reštart', 'http://restartslovensko.sk' %> organized by <%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.
+in Berlin and the project Reštart Slovensko organized by <%= link_to 'Centre for Philantropy', 'http://cpf.sk' %>.

 #### Basic rules